Slavery in the United States: Political legacy

 A 2017 study in the British Journal of Political Science argued that the British American colonies without slavery adopted better democratic institutions to attract migrant workers to their colonies.

-An article published in the Journal of Economic History in 2022 finds that former slave owners remained politically dominant long after the abolition of slavery.
-Using data from Texas, the authors find that "[i]n 1900, still around 50 percent of all state legislators came from a slave-owning background."
+An 2022 article in the Journal of Economic History reports that former slave owners remained politically dominant long after slavery was abolished.
+Using data from Texas, the authors write, "In 1900, still around 50 percent of all state legislators came from a slave-owning background."